 Yes or N/A Partial No Your Comments 3.1 Is there level access at the main school entrance?
-(NB: A small threshold step no greater than 12mm can be considered level) ('Yes' = level; 'Partial' = 1 step; 'No' = several steps at the entrance and no alternative ramp) ✓ 3.2 If there is a ramp, is it suitable for wheelchair users?
-(NB: Max gradient 1:12, level landing at top of ramp, handrails.) ('Yes' = adequate; 'Partial' = minor changes required; 'No' = substantial adaptations required) N/A 3.3 If there are steps, are they suitable for people with walking difficulties?
-(NB: Handrails to both sides or central, contrasting step edges, even rise to each step) ('Yes' = adequate; 'Partial' = minor changes required; 'No' = substantial adaptations required) N/A ounds can be accessed erent entrances to the eld area has a graded red access at KS1 end.
+(NB: A small threshold step no greater than 12mm can be considered level) ~ ('Yes' = level; 'Partial' = 1 step; 'No' = several steps at the entrance and no alternative ramp) 3.2 If there is a ramp, is it suitable for wheelchair users?
+(NB: Max gradient 1:12, level landing at top of ramp, handrails.) ('Yes' = adequate; 'Partial' = minor changes required; N/A 'No' = substantial adaptations required) 3.3 If there are steps, are they suitable for people with walking difficulties?
+(NB: Handrails to both sides or central, contrasting step edges, even rise to each step) N/A ('Yes' = adequate; 'Partial' = minor changes required; 'No' = substantial adaptations required)

-SECTION 4 - External Areas
+SEC SECTION 4 - External Areas

-Yes or N/A Partial No Your Comments 4.1 Do routes between buildings provide independent access for wheelchair users?
-(If 'Partial' or 'No', please comment on areas for improvement) ✓ 4.2 What proportion of building entrances have level access for wheelchair users? ✓
+Yes or N/A Partial No Your Comments

+4.1 Do routes between buildings provide independent access for wheelchair users?
+(If 'Partial' or 'No', please comment on areas for improvement) •

+4.2